gushakov/reactor-compare/README.md

 | 4 | 0.515  | 0.156  |
 | 5 | 0.593  | 0.172  |

+Interestingly, using the standard sack the result seems to be always assembled in order: i.e. ``123456789``, where as using reactive stack the results are assembled in random order: i.e. ``14251037698```.

 Below are the screenshots of the JConsole inspections of the applications.